mattyschell/howdoipostgis/README.md

 <br/>

-# psql: Pretty good, if you're in to that sort of thing
+# psql: Pretty good, if you're into that sort of thing

 "psql is a terminal-based front-end to PostgreSQL."

-Anyone with a 'nix-like background will likely find psql more intuitive than Oracle's SQLPlus.
-Also, anyone who's ever attempted to control the behavior of SQLPlus via some "SPOOL", "SET DEFINE OFF", etc guesses at the top of an SQLPlus script should find psql refreshing.

-A simple psql connection to a database as user "gisuser" on database "gisdatabase" hosted locally.
+Anyone with a unix-like background will likely find psql intuitive.
+Here's a simple psql connection to a database as user "gisuser" on database "gisdatabase" hosted locally.
 Inputs can be externalized via PGXXXXX environmentals which is a good practice.

 ```
 $ export PGPASSWORD=PostgisIsMyDataBae!